-4.2 Standards issued but not yet effective are listed below and the Group intends to adopt applicable standards when they become effective. (continued)
+4.2 Standards issued but not yet effective are listed below and become effective. (continued)

 b.
 IFRS 9 - Financial Instruments

 In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments that replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 IFRS 9 brings together all three aspects of the accounting for financial instruments project: classification and measurement, impairment and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
 The Group plans to adopt the new standard on 1 July 2018 and will not restate comparative information.